 History of Snark Sailboats

-SailboatsToGo is proud to be continuing the long tradition of selling the Snark Sailboat line.
+SailboatsToGo is proud to be continuing the long tradition of selling the Snark Sailboat line and Parts For Snark Sailboats.
 We'll let Jim McMullen, co-founder of the original company, tell the early story:

 My name is Jim McMullen, I was co-founder of Snark Products back in